NAICNO/Jobanalyzer/production/sonar-server/README.md

 ## Bugs, future directions

 ## Data logger (infiltrate)

-We need to support HTTPS/TLS.

-In the future it would be useful for the password file to be able to contain multiple lines so that different clusters could have their own credentials.
-Sonalyzed already allows this.

 We need something so that this server is "always" up without the user crontab.
 There are a couple of ways of doing this.
 One is to integrate with systemd, which is probably right in the long run.